 Baklava Cups Recipe

-- Melted chocolate chips to drizzle for garnish, optional
+- 1/4 cup chocolate chips melted to drizzle for garnish (optional)

 Q: Have you tried the Athens® Mini Fillo Shells in any other recipes?
 We love the taste and texture of these shells and are always looking for new ideas.